Champitoad/coq-actema/README.md

 # Troubleshooting

-- If you get opam errors when creating the switch, try commiting (git commit) your changes, then run :
+- If you get an opam error when creating the switch, don't cleanup the switch and try the following :
+  Commit (git commit) your changes, then run :
   $ opam clean
   $ opam install .

-- If you get an error :
+- If you get an error when running dune build :
     Dynlink error: execution of module initializers in the shared library failed: ...

   Where ... is the name of an ocaml exception (for instance "Not_found"),